Nazi boycott of Jewish businesses: National boycott

 In March 1933, the Nazis won a large number of seats in the German parliament, the Reichstag.
 Following this victory, and partly in response to the foreign Anti-Nazi boycott of 1933, there was widespread violence and hooliganism directed at Jewish businesses and individuals.
 Jewish lawyers and judges were physically prevented from reaching the courts.
 In some cases the SA created improvised concentration camps for prominent Jewish anti-Nazis.

 Joseph Goebbels, who established the Nazi Ministry of Propaganda and Public Enlightenment, announced to the Nazi party newspaper on 31 March 1933 that "world Jewry" had ruined the reputation of the German people, and wanted to make this boycott a publicly propelled antisemitic action.

 At 10 a.m. on 1 April 1933, the Nazis carried out their first nationwide, planned action against Jews: a one-day boycott targeting Jewish businesses and professionals, in response to the Jewish boycott of German goods.

 On the day of the boycott, various posts, staffed by paramilitary members of SA, Stahlhelm, and Hitler Youth, were set up in front of Jewish-owned department stores and retail establishments, and the offices of professionals such as doctors and lawyers.
 The Propaganda Ministry wanted to catch violators of this boycott, looking to German citizens to shame other Germans who ignored the announcement and continued using Jewish stores and services.
 The Star of David was painted in yellow and black across thousands of doors and windows, with accompanying antisemitic slogans.
 Signs were posted saying "Don't buy from Jews!"
-(Kauf nicht bei Juden!), "The Jews are our misfortune!"
+(Kauft nicht bei Juden!), "The Jews are our misfortune!"
 (Die Juden sind unser Unglück!) and "Go to Palestine!"
 (Geh nach Palästina!).
 Throughout Germany acts of violence against individual Jews and Jewish property occurred.
 In Flatow, a SA member fired a gunshot into the apartment building of Walter Frankenstein.
 The boycott also affected government employees, with some Reichskommissar offices in Prussia and Bavaria banning Jewish lawyers from entering courts and forcing compulsory leave on Jewish judges.

 The boycott was ignored by many individual Germans who continued to shop in Jewish-owned stores during the day.
 In Annaberg, Saxony, SS members assaulted known patrons of Jewish stores and pressed a rubber stamp on their faces with the words "We traitors bought from Jews".
 It marked the beginning of a nationwide campaign against the Jews, but due to its negative impact on the German economy it was met with some internal opposition.
-The Nazi German Austrian daily newspaper (Deutsche-Oesterreichische Tageszeitung) in one article suggested "German national wealth is being deliberately destroyed." and the Sicilian Nazi party dissaproved, seeing it as destructive to the local economy.
+The Nazi German Austrian daily newspaper (Deutsche-Oesterreichische Tageszeitung) in one article suggested "German national wealth is being deliberately destroyed." and the Silesian Nazi party disapproved, seeing it as destructive to the local economy.